Mansi232323/Automated-Detection-of-Phishing-Websites-Through-URL-Based-Natural-Language-Processing/README.md

-Yes.
-I’ll rewrite the **README completely from the beginning**, in a detailed, professional GitHub format, while keeping your actual project information and reported results.
-I’ll also include the **ML and Transformer tables from your screenshot** in the Results section.
-The project scope, datasets, models, workflow, metrics, and existing findings are supported by your uploaded README.

 # 🔐 Automated Detection of Phishing Websites Through URL-Based Natural Language Processing

 > **An end-to-end Machine Learning, Deep Learning, and Transformer-based cybersecurity framework for automated phishing URL detection.**